gtalarico/dynotify/README.md

 ## To Do
-* Task: Add Licence
+* Add Licence
-* Task: Clean up + Paginate Post List on Home
-* Task: Use Celery to dispatch notifications (replace scheduler)
+* Use Celery to dispatch notifications (replace scheduler)
 * Feature: Add User Options: Frequency, type
 * Feature: Subscribe to Topic
+*
+* Clean up + Paginate Post List on Home
+* Update Activity Count on Update

 Live at:
 http://dynotify.herokuapp.com/